 Heroin is a synthetic opiate drug that is on the rise again in the United States, leading to tens of thousands of deaths.
 According to the U.S. Centers for Disease Control and Prevention (CDC), opioid abuse causes the deaths of about 130 people per day due to overdoses.

 Originally, opium was smoked to get high quickly, and the drug was sometimes eaten for a slower method of intoxication.
-Heroin was created as a prescription painkiller because morphine was found to be extremely addictive.
 The first heroin abuse epidemic began in the 19th century after heroin was injected into soldiers.

 Now, injecting it is the most common method of heroin abuse, but smoking and snorting are also methods of the drug’s chemical addiction.
 These forms of heroin abuse also involve different types of drug paraphernalia or items used to abuse the substance.